 Everything Bleed produces is 100% vegan and very reasonably priced, so you can rest assured that you’re protecting that other precious, endangered species – your credit rating.

-Between their straight-to-the-point brand name to the opening line of their “About” page – “The fashion industry is a dirty bastard.” – there’s not much else to say about Organic Basics.
+Between its straight-to-the-point brand name to the opening line of its “About” page – “The fashion industry is a dirty bastard.” – there’s not much else to say about Organic Basics.

-The result is a simple collection of sustainable fashion basics for him and her in clean black and white color palettes, and their range of subscription packages means you even have the option of getting a fresh delivery of clean-conscience undergarments to fit your schedule.
+The result is a simple collection of sustainable fashion basics for him and her in clean, black and white color palettes, and its range of subscription packages means you even have the option of getting a fresh delivery of clean-conscience undergarments to fit your schedule.
 So you’re on a first date.

 You buy organic groceries?
 Not bad.
 You only buy vegan sneakers?
 They’re impressed.
 But you’re packaged in ethical underwear?
 That’s the panty dropper.
 Scratch that – the ethical panty dropper.

 Born from personal passions, Joe Lauder started out producing classic ’60s-style skateboards a few years back, and some unexpected press led him to creating the sustainable clothing brand Satta.

 Fast-forward a few years and the South-London brand is producing everything from clothing and skate decks to incense with a heavy focus on ethics, organics, and sustainability.

 With its laid-back aesthetic and touches of spirituality, the brand has been a hit in its home city, being picked up by the likes of Kinoko, Goodhood and Slam City Skates.
 The incense, however, is particularly solid.